 Fair Verona doesn’t need an introduction.
 This is, after all, the Italian city which is forever linked in our hearts with the story of Romeo and Juliet.
-Verona is worth a day trip not just because of its Shakespearean links.
-This is, after all, a city with a rich Roman and medieval past, a worldwide known opera festival and enough sights and places of interest to keep you occupied and excited for several days.
-Some of them are:
+Verona is worth a day trip from Venice not just because of its Shakespearean links though.
+The city has a rich Roman and medieval past, a worldwide known opera festival and enough sights and places of interest to keep you occupied and excited for several days.
+Take your pick:

 - Piazza Bra – one of the largest squares in Italy where you will find Arena di Verona – once used to host gladiator fights and nowadays one of the finest concert venues in the world.
 This is where the famous Verona Opera Festival is held every summer.
 It is important to note that the Arena pre-dates Rome’s Coliseum by around a century;